mmadigan506/coursera-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my first Mark blog
 ---
+This is my **first** blog entry